Skip to main content

 • Tender by Region

-Following are the entities that can be selected to broadcast the entities by Location:
+The following entities can be selected to broadcast configuration by Location:

 • Product Price by Location